 Living with the nomads was a comfortable life — the dogs were treated like family members and lived inside their families’ homes.
 They protected the camp and the livestock and also hunted hares, antelope and boars.

 The Azawakh breed was introduced into the United States in the 1980s.
-The breed was added to the American Kennel Club’s Foundation Stock Service in 1997.
-The American Azawakh Association was founded the next year.
+The breed was added to the American Kennel Club’s Foundation Stock Service in 1997, and the American Azawakh Association was founded the next year.
 In 2019, the AKC announced that the Azawakh had officially become the 193rd breed in its roster, assigned to the Hound Group.

 3. How Friendly Is a Azawakh?